Skip links

 7. Supply Chain Challenges

-• Supplier Compliance: Ensuring that all components and materials sourced from suppliers meet EHEDG or 3A standards can be difficult, requiring stringent supply chain management and oversight.
+• Supplier Compliance: Ensuring that all components and materials sourced from suppliers meet EHEDG or Sanitary standard can be difficult, requiring stringent supply chain management and oversight.

 • Verification Processes: Implementing processes to verify supplier compliance adds another layer of complexity and resource allocation for manufacturers.